aemiro-allison/express-todo-app/README.md

 ### Creating the Database

-To start creating the todo app, the database structure for storing each todo was though out.
-Our todo would have the following attributes:
+To start creating the todo app, the database structure for storing each todo was thought out.
+Our todo would have the following fields:

 - Title
 - Completion Status